-There is a long list of missing links: route and tracks that could be opened for recreational biking.
+The list of missing links is long: route and tracks that could be opened for recreational biking.
 We can thank the Canberra Centennial Trial for opening a lot of the ACT commonwealth land for recreational use.
 Majura Pines to Kowen Forest is not far as the crow flies but the Majura Military Training Area blocks the way.

 The ACT is landlocked and surrounded by private own land for large lengths of the border that generally prohibits trespassing.
 The only way to ride in NSW is on a road and, for reasons of personal safety, you better choose your road carefully and be off it before nightfall unless you have very good lighting.
 Recent deaths of ACT riders have illustrated this point.
 But there is another type of obstacle and going around it means adding large distances to the ride.